steven-joruk/steven-joruk.github.io/content/cv.md

 ### Lead Software Developer, BeyondTrust 2021 - 2022

 * Investigating porting C++ with Qt to Rust using an incremental approach.
-  Develop proof of concepts for difficult areas, e.g. fairly low level macOS APIs and a sudo plugin.
+  Develop proof of concepts for difficult areas, e.g. low level macOS APIs and a sudo plugin.
 * Designed and implemented a privileged daemon to add support for macOS to BeyondTrust’s PasswordSafe product.
 This is written in Rust and has very high test coverage using the mockall crate and custom Open Directory FFI bindings.
-* Designed and implemented additional protections for sudo commands on macOS, which suffer from a time-of-check time-of-use (TOCTOU) vulnerability.
+* Designed and implemented extra protections for sudo commands on macOS, which suffer from a time-of-check time-of-use (TOCTOU) vulnerability.
 This uses the Endpoint Security framework.
 * Designed and implemented anti-tamper protection using the Endpoint Security